salesforce-heroku-workshops/java-play-workshop/01-getting-started-with-your-app.md

 <a href="images/01x04-play-app-running-in-browser.png"><img src="images/01x04-play-app-running-in-browser.png" width="640"></a>

+  If you have a conflict on port 9000, you can change the port play runs on using the play console.
+In the console, use the following command to run on port 9999:

+    [todo-app] $ run 9999

+  Now your play application will run from port 9999 from within the Play console.

 ## Play development mode

   Your application is running in development mode with the auto-reload feature enabled.
 Each request you make to your Play app will check your project and recompile any sources that have changed.
 If needed the application will restart automatically.